chris-page-gov/mcp-apps-sdk/docs/user-guide.md

 3. Boots the Next.js chatbot on **http://localhost:3000**.

 Press `Ctrl+C` in the terminal running the script to gracefully shut down all processes.
+> The helper validates `OPENAI_API_KEY` by calling `https://api.openai.com/v1/models/gpt-4o` before it starts anything.
+If you see a 401/403 message, fix the key or grant access instead of rerunning blindly.
+Set `SKIP_OPENAI_KEY_CHECK=1` when you intentionally want to skip the test (for example, when you are offline).

 ## Manual Workflow
 If you prefer to launch components individually: